-Upon completion, you’ll be job-ready for positions such as Business Intelligence Analyst, BI Developer, Reporting Analyst, Data Visualization Specialist, Analytics Consultant, and more—armed not only with powerful tools but with the ability to translate complex data into actionable business recommendations.
+Upon completion, you’ll be job-ready for positions such as Business Intelligence Analyst, BI Developer, Reporting Analyst, Data Visualization Specialist, Analytics Consultant, and more.

-Shape Business with the power of Data
+Shape Business Decisions with the power of Data

 25% theory - 75% practice